xe1gyq/giekis/documentation/WolframAlpha.md

 # WolframAlpha

 > Wolfram|Alpha introduces a fundamentally new way to get knowledge and answers — not by searching the web, but by doing dynamic computations based on a vast collection of built-in data, algorithms, and methods.
+[Homepage]()

 ```sh
 # WolframAlpha